 I lost my vision eight years ago as a result of eye damage due to diabetes (which is also known as diabetic retinopathy), and am now blind.

 My kidney disease progressed to end stage, which resulted in a kidney transplant three years ago.
 (Kidney damage is common in people with diabetes, but good diabetes management and regular screening can help delay the loss of kidney function.)

-I’m retired and am an active Canadian Diabetes Association volunteer.
-I am currently the CDA’s Southern Alberta regional chair.
+I’m retired and am an active Diabetes Canada volunteer.
+I am currently the Diabetes Canada’s Southern Alberta regional chair.

 Diabetes is the root cause of all the chronic conditions I currently live with daily.
 Strict management and control of diabetes makes a healthier life possible.
 Without the support, encouragement and understanding of my family and medical team, I would not be alive today.

 Join Philip and say YES to a Diabetes Charter for Canada today.